MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ### Explore data inputs

 Data inputs refer to inputs that point to a location where data is placed.
 Because batch endpoints usually consume large amounts of data, you can't pass the input data as part of the invocation request.
 Instead, you specify the location where the batch endpoint should go to look for the data.
-Input data is mounted and streamed on the target compute to improve performance.
+Input data is mounted and streamed on the target compute instance to improve performance.

-Batch endpoints can read files that are located in the following storage options:
+Batch endpoints can read files that are located in the following types of storage:

-- [Azure Machine Learning data assets](#use-input-data-from-data-asset), including the folder (`uri_folder`) and file (`uri_file`) types.
+- [Machine Learning data assets](#use-input-data-from-a-data-asset), including the folder (`uri_folder`) and file (`uri_file`) types.
-- [Azure Machine Learning data stores](#use-input-data-from-data-stores), including Azure Blob Storage, Azure Data Lake Storage Gen1, and Azure Data Lake Storage Gen2.
+- [Machine Learning data stores](#use-input-data-from-a-data-stores), including Azure Blob Storage, Azure Data Lake Storage Gen1, and Azure Data Lake Storage Gen2.
-- [Azure Storage accounts](#use-input-data-from-azure-storage-accounts), including Azure Data Lake Storage Gen1, Azure Data Lake Storage Gen2, and Azure Blob Storage.
+- [Azure Storage accounts](#use-input-data-from-a-storage-account), including Blob Storage, Data Lake Storage Gen1, and Data Lake Storage Gen2.
-- Local data folders and files, when you use the Azure Machine Learning CLI or the Azure Machine Learning SDK for Python to invoke endpoints.
-But the local data gets uploaded to the default data store of your Azure Machine Learning workspace.
+- Local data folders and files, when you use the Machine Learning CLI or the Machine Learning SDK for Python to invoke endpoints.
+But the local data gets uploaded to the default data store of your Machine Learning workspace.

 > [!IMPORTANT]
 > **Deprecation notice**: Data assets of type `FileDataset` (V1) are deprecated and will be retired in the future.
 Existing batch endpoints that rely on this functionality will continue to work.
-Batch endpoints created with GA CLIv2 (2.4.0 and newer) or GA REST API (2022-05-01 and newer) don't support V1 dataset.
+But there's no support for V1 datasets in batch endpoints that are created with versions of:
+>
+> - The Machine Learning CLI v2 that are generally available (2.4.0 and newer).
+> - The REST API that are generally available (2022-05-01 and newer).

 ### Explore literal inputs